Cathodic protection: Hybrid systems

 Hybrid systems use a combination of the aforementioned systems to achieve some of the benefits of both, utilizing the restorative capabilities of ICCP systems but maintaining the reactive, lower cost, and easier-to-maintain nature of a galvanic anode.

 The system is made up of wired galvanic anodes in arrays typically 400 mm apart, which are then initially powered for a short period to restore the concrete and to power ionic migration.
 The power supply is then taken away and the anodes are simply attached to the steel as a galvanic system.
 More powered phases can be administered if needed.
 Like galvanic systems, corrosion rate monitoring from polarization tests and half-cell potential mapping can be used to measure corrosion.
 Polarization is not the goal for the life of the system.

 Applications

 Water heaters

 This technology is also used to protect water heaters.
-Indeed, the electrons sent by the imposed current anode (composed of titanium and covered with MMO) prevents the inside of the tank from rusting.
+The electrons sent by the imposed current anode (composed of titanium and covered with MMO) prevent the inside of the tank from rusting.

 In order to be recognized as effective, these anodes must comply with certain standards: A cathodic protection system is considered efficient when its potential reaches or exceeds the limits established by the cathodic protection criteria.
 The cathode protection criteria used come from the standard NACE SP0388-2007 (formerly RP0388-2001) of the NACE National Association of Corrosion Engineers.